microsoft/onnxruntime/docs/tutorials/accelerate-pytorch/resnet-inferencing.md

 PyTorch and ONNX Runtime output 1 are close: True
 ```

+### Comparison with OpenVINO

-- **Comparison with OpenVINO:** Use OpenVINO inferencing to benchmark with ONNX Runtime OpenVINO inferencing accuracy and runtime.
+Use OpenVINO to benchmark against ONNX Runtime OpenVINO accuracy and latency.

 ```python
 # Inference with OpenVINO